Silicon Valley: Gender

 As of October 2014, some high-profile Silicon Valley firms were working actively to prepare and recruit women.
 Bloomberg reported that Apple, Facebook, Google, and Microsoft attended the 20th annual Grace Hopper Celebration of Women in Computing conference to actively recruit and potentially hire female engineers and technology experts.
 The same month, the second annual Platform Summit was held to discuss increasing racial and gender diversity in tech.
 As of April 2015 experienced women were engaged in creation of venture capital firms which leveraged women's perspectives in funding of startups.

 After UC Davis published its Study of California Women Business Leaders in November 2006, some San Jose Mercury News readers dismissed the possibility that sexism contributed in making Silicon Valley's leadership gender gap the highest in the state.
 A January 2015 issue of Newsweek magazine featured an article detailing reports of sexism and misogyny in Silicon Valley.
 The article's author, Nina Burleigh, asked, "Where were all these offended people when women like Heidi Roizen published accounts of having a venture capitalist stick her hand in his pants under a table while a deal was being discussed?"
-Silicon Valley firms' board of directors are composed of 15.7% women compared with 20.9% in the S&P 100.
+As of 2014, the board of directors of the top 15 companies in Santa Clara, San Mateo, San Francisco, Alameda, and Contra Costa Counties were composed of 15.7% women, and the top 150 were composed of just 10% women, compared with 20.9% in the S&P 100.

 The 2012 lawsuit Pao v.
 Kleiner Perkins was filed in San Francisco County Superior Court by executive Ellen Pao for gender discrimination against her employer, Kleiner Perkins.
 The case went to trial in February 2015.
 On March 27, 2015, the jury found in favor of Kleiner Perkins on all counts.
 Nevertheless, the case, which had wide press coverage, resulted in major advances in consciousness of gender discrimination on the part of venture capital and technology firms and their women employees.
 Two other cases have been filed against Facebook and Twitter.